Akakura Onsen is one of the world’s oldest ski areas, opening in the 1930s as Japan’s first international ski resort.

 Gear rental and tuning

 If you don’t have your own skis or snowboard, or your gear needs some tuning, there are a large number of options at the base of the ski area.
 Myoko Snowsports (also mentioned in the lessons section below) has English-speaking staff and a wide range of skis, snowboards, clothing, and helmets for all sizes and skill levels.
-Yukibancho also has an English ordering page and lots of gear—including powder boards for intermediate to advanced riders.
+Canyons Myoko (formerly GoMyoko), based in Hotel Taiko, also has expert English-speaking staff and a huge range of gear.

 Lessons and guiding

-At the moment, the schools that offer both ski and snowboard lessons in English are Myoko Snowsports, Yodel Snow School, and Go Myoko.
+At the moment, the schools that offer both ski and snowboard lessons in English are Myoko Snowsports, Yodel Snow School, and Canyons Myoko.

 Off the slopes